 Chair Education Committee Kathy Frank, RN, PhD, AGSF Dr. Kathy Frank has been a nurse at IU since 1975 and received her Doctorate in Nursing from Indiana University in 2005.
 She currently is the IU Geriatrics Program Administrator and has been instrumental in the development of the Indiana Geriatrics Society.
 She has been involved at the national level with the American Geriatrics Society as the COSAR Representative for IGS.
 She has served on the AGS Program Planning Committee and on the AGS Nominating Committee.
-She is currently the Co-Chair of the COSAR State Affiliates and serves on the AGS Nominating Commitee.
+She is currently the Co-Chair of the COSAR State Affiliates and serves on the AGS Board of Directors.
 She was the 2010 recipient of the Mary & Tony Hulman award for geriatrics by the Indiana Public Health Foundation.
 She has been a board member of the Indiana Health Facility Administrators board for many years and currently is a board member for the local area on aging agency-CICOA, Aging and In-Home Solutions.
 She has been involved in several grants in the past and currently is working with the OPTIMISTIC grant and the Geriatric Workforce Enhancement Project (GWEP) as a co-director.

 Chair Program Planning Committee Dawn Butler, MSW, JD Dawn Butler received her Bachelor of Social Work from Indiana State University and Master of Social Work from Indiana University.
 Ms. Butler received her law degree from the Indiana University Robert H. McKinney School of Law.
 After beginning her social work career in long term care, Ms. Butler was one of the first social workers to join the original GRACE program at Eskenazi Health (formerly Wishard Health Services) and served in this capacity for seven years, a span that included the research trial.
 Upon completing her Juris Doctorate, Ms. Butler worked for a general practice firm before returning to IU Geriatrics in 2012 to serve as the Director of the newly established GRACE Training and Resource Center.
 As the Center’s director, Ms. Butler designs, implements, and coordinates dissemination and training programs to prepare health care professionals and organizations to implement GRACE Team CareTM.